stephancill/opencast/README.md

+# Opencast

+A fully open source Twitter flavoured Farcaster client.

+The goal of this project is to provide a reference implementation of a Farcaster client in order to make it easier for developers to explore their ideas without having to start from scratch.

+It only depends on the reference Farcaster postgres indexer and optionally a hub for submitting messages.

 ## Development 💻

 ### Farcaster Replicator

-This project depends on the Farcaster PosgreSQL database.
+This project depends on the reference Farcaster PosgreSQL indexer.
 Follow the instructions at [replicate-data-postgres](https://github.com/farcasterxyz/hub-monorepo/tree/main/packages/hub-nodejs/examples/replicate-data-postgres) to set up an instance.

 ### Local